michael-basil/michael-basil.github.io/health.md

 * Food is fuel and conversation is the core of social rituals
 * Total energy expenditure is influenced heavily by hormonal balance
 * Eating becomes fun when approached mindfully
-* Chocies have consequences, choose wisely
+* Choices have consequences, choose wisely
 * My choices are independent from the larger group
 * Exercise is an important component of health
 * Enjoyment comes from observing the present moment for what it brings or omits